 It’s a valid fear.
 Heck, you wouldn’t want all that effort you’ve put in over the last few months or years to go to waste.

-It takes up to four weeks of no exercise before you will start noticing a decrease in your strength, as pointed out by research that was published in Sports Medicine journal.
+It takes a longer period of time actually up to four weeks of no exercise before you will start noticing a decrease in your strength, as pointed out by research that was published in Sports Medicine journal.

 To further understand what happens to your body during deload week, we need to look at fatigue.

-No one wants to hit a level of extreme fatigue.
+No one wants to hit a level of extreme fatigue from working out too many days a week.

 When you’re lifting weights and can’t do the usual reps that you usually sail through, you feel like your body’s giving up on you.
 It’s a horrible feeling.